-You'll also pick up double points when using the card to book flights through Qantas or when taking out or renewing a Qantas Club membership: a nice bonus atop an already-free serve of points.
+You'll also pick up double points when using the card to book flights through Qantas or when taking out or renewing a Qantas Club membership.

-It's an ideal card for those focussed solely on their frequent flyer balance yet also serving as a great entry-level card if you're new to the world of American Express – here's how it stacks up.
+It's an ideal card for those focussed solely on their frequent flyer balance, but does serve as a great entry-level card if you're new to the world of American Express – here's how it stacks up.

 Qantas American Express Discovery Card: fast facts